 Knowing that millions of other parents are in your situation and have faced the same struggles can make it easier to ask for help when you need it.
 And there are steps and possible solutions passed on by their experience.

 1. Income.
 Unless you’re in a position where you are receiving generous child support and alimony payments, bringing in enough money to support both yourself and your children is a challenge for many single parents.
-Having trouble making ends meet?
-You’re not alone.
-MassMutual’s 2018 State of the American Family Study found that nearly one in three families is struggling to get by.
+Indeed, over half of Americans say they would struggle to pay a surprise bill of $400, with younger generations having the most difficulty in affording this expense, according to a MassMutual survey.

 2. Child support.
 “If your child’s other parent is responsible for paying child support, it will likely be no surprise to you that only about half of all child support payments are ever made,” said Todd Christensen, education manager of Money Fit by DRS based in Boise, Idaho.

-Indeed, in a 2018 study, the U.S. Census Bureau found that only 44 percent of custodial parents received full child support payments.
+Indeed, in its most recent study of the subject, the U.S. Census Bureau found that only 44 percent of custodial parents received full child support payments.